GuanceCloud/datakit/internal/export/doc/en/inputs/promtail.md

 ## Best Practice {#best practice}

 Promtail's data was originally sent to Loki, which is, `/loki/api/v1/push`.
-Change the `url` in Promtail's configuration to Datakit, after enabled Datakit's Promtail collector, Promtail would send its data to Datakit's Promtail collector.
+Change the `url` in Promtail's configuration to DataKit, after enabled DataKit's Promtail collector, Promtail would send its data to DataKit's Promtail collector.

 Promtail's configuration is like below: